gabriel-montagne/restaurants_rest_api/README.md

 - opens_at: datetime
 - closes_at: datetime

+Permissions(assumption):
+  - authenticated users can: read, create, update and delete records
+  - not authenticated users can: read and create records

 Steps to use the repository:
 - make sure you have django, djangoframework, git, vagrant and virtualbox installed:
   - to install django and djangoframework follow the instructions at  http://www.django-rest-framework.org/tutorial/quickstart/